 Your first thought might be that fat is your best bet for athletic performance because it provides the greatest amount of energy for each gram.
 Unfortunately, it’s not that simple.
-Fat molecules take longer to dissociate and become available for fuel; carbohydrates, on the other hand, provide a lower amount of energy but are available for use faster.
+Fat molecules take longer to dissociate and become available for fuel; carbohydrates, on the other hand, provide less energy but are available for use faster.
 Both types of fuel can be advantageous for performance when utilized appropriately.
 The key is to be efficient at using both fats and carbohydrates for energy.
-Your ability to flip flop and efficiently use both of these forms of energy is termed metabolic flexibility.
+Your ability to flip-flop and efficiently use both of these forms of energy is termed metabolic flexibility.

 Fuel during exercise comes from, predominantly, three sources:

-Stored fat is primarily used for low intensity exercise, meaning exercise under approximately 60% VO2max (e.g. walking or a long easy bike ride).
-Minimal to no glycogen is used during very low intensity exercise (less than 20% VO2max) and as you increase in intensity the proportion of glycogen used for fuel gradually increases, but fat is still the predominant fuel source for exercise under about 60% VO2max.
+Stored fat is primarily used for low-intensity exercise, meaning exercise under approximately 60% VO2max (e.g., walking or a long easy bike ride).
+Minimal to no glycogen is used during very low-intensity exercise (less than 20% VO2max).
+As you increase in intensity, the proportion of glycogen used for fuel gradually increases, but fat is still the predominant fuel source for exercise under about 60% VO2max.

 Your stored fat gives you the largest bang for your buck in terms of energy.
-You can exercise for hours at this pace since your body has a huge store of calories stored as fat, making fat a great source of fuel for long sustained efforts.
+You can exercise for hours at this pace since your body has a huge store of calories stored as fat, making fat a great fuel source for long sustained efforts.
 The caveat is that fat is primarily usable under intensities of approximately 60% VO2max.
-Thus, while you may be able to travel a far distance, you won’t be able to travel it at max speed.
+Thus, while you may be able to travel a long distance, you won’t be able to travel it at max speed.